Concordance homomorphisms from knot Floer homology: -modified knot Floer homology as a formal construction

 \section{$t$-modified knot Floer homology as a formal construction}

-In this section we describe a way to associate new chain complexes to a given Maslov graded, Alexander filtered chain complex $C$ over $\Field [U]$.
+In this section we describe a way to associate new chain complexes to a given Maslov graded, Alexander filtered chain complex $C$ over $\Field [U]$, in the sense of Definition~\ref{def:AlexMas}.
 The $t$-modified knot complexes can be thought of as associated to $\CFKm(K)$ in this manner.
 Since the association is functorial under filtered chain homotopy equivalences (of $C$), the invariance of the $t$-modified homology groups are quickly seen to follow from the invariance of $\CFKm(K)$.